-

 Did You Know?

-Although their ancient lines can be traced back to 1620, the Gordon Setter originated in Scotland over 200 years ago.
+One of the facts about Gordon Setters is that, although their ancient lines can be traced back to 1620, the Gordon Setter originated in Scotland over 200 years ago.
 The Fourth Duke of Gordon, Alexander Gordon, was a fan of setters and is credited as an important figure in the development of the Gordon Setter.

 Not only did he found a kennel of “Black and Tan Setters” at his castle, but he was also responsible for crossing these original black and tan setters with Bloodhounds, black and tan Collies, solid-black setters, and black Pointers to create the Gordon Setter as we know it today.